 The Fund's registered office is 15 Queen Tamar Avenue, 0112, Tbilisi, Georgia.

 The Fund is wholly owned by the State of Georgia represented by the Government of Georgia (the "Parent").
-The equity of the Fund is mainly formed by the contributions from the Government of Georgia of its interests in Georgian companies (see note 17(b)).
 Related party transactions are detailed in note 27.

 (c) Group structure